SapiensAnatis/Dawnshard/README.md

 For guidance on contributing, including the process for setting up a development environment, please see the [GitHub Wiki](https://github.com/SapiensAnatis/Dawnshard/wiki).

 See also the [API documentation](https://dragalia-api-docs.readthedocs.io/en/latest/) for reference on what existing endpoints do and how to implement new ones.

-## Hosting your own instance

-The application is deployed as three services: the main ASP.NET service which is stateless, and two stateful services in Redis (session management) and PostgreSQL (savefile storage).

-### Locally

-The recommended way to self-host (for personal use or development) is using `docker-compose` -- please see the [self-hosting guide](https://github.com/SapiensAnatis/Dawnshard/wiki/Self-hosting-guide) in the wiki for more information.

-### Dedicated server

-On a dedicated server, the basic `docker-compose` setup will work, but additional considerations should be made regarding reverse proxying, logging, etc. Speak to the maintainer if you are interested in hosting your own instance for further guidance.

 ## Acknowledgements